groovywave/blog-with-astro/src/content/posts/vim/yank-paragraph-and-paste-gP.md

 ---

 ```
-yap yank paste a paragraph
+Yank a paragraph and pasete it
 Copy and paste the below text and type some commands like below.

 ---
 1. /tr <CR>
-1. yap       (yank a paragraph)
+1. yap       (YANK A PARAGRAPH)
 2. P or gP   (paste)
 ---